CAN I OR SHOULD I SQUAT EVERY DAY?

 If it makes sense for what you are trying to achieve and you have the discipline to adapt your workouts accordingly, then feel free.
 But if you only squatted 2 or 3 times per week instead, but with more intensity, it is likely the results you are looking for will be just as achievable.

-Think about the results you want, make a plan, and along the way, listen to your body for feedback and you will find the answer that is right for you rather than listening to what other people tell you is the right answer because they read it somewhere or because it is what worked for them.
+Think about the results you want.
+Make a plan.
+And along the way, listen to your body for feedback.
+That way you will find the answer that is right for you rather than listening to what other people tell you is the right answer because they read it somewhere or because it is what worked for them.

 What say you?
 If you have any thoughts on this or if it’s something you’ve tried, let me know in the comments below.